jbakic/Shielded/README.md

         dict[i % 100] = dict.ContainsKey(i % 100) ? dict[i % 100] + 1 : 1));
 ```

+Shielded works with value types, and the language automatically does the needed
+cloning.
+For ref types, it only makes the reference itself transactional.
-If you have a class you want to make transactional:
+The class should then be immutable, or, if you have a class you want to make
+transactional:

 ```csharp
 public class TestClass {